 Some believe there’s a secret room within the castle walls which has yet to be discovered.
 It is said that if you hang towels outside of every window inside the house and go outside to count them, one window won’t have a towel hanging out of it.

 Paranormal activity includes sightings of ghostly figures floating across the lawns, banging noises in the night, sheets being ripped off beds in the middle of the night and doors that open even though they are locked and bolted.

 Read more about the hauntings at the castle [here].

 2) The Village of Pluckley, Kent, southeast England

 Approx. 31min drive from Canterbury / 33min from Maidstone / 1hr45 from Glasgow

-According to a Guinness Book of World Records entry in 1989 the Village of Puckley which is located just outside of Ashford is dubbed as ‘the most haunted village in Britain’.
+According to a Guinness Book of World Records entry in 1989, the Village of Pluckley which is located just outside of Ashford is ‘the most haunted village in Britain’.